Dana Marlowe

 Dana Marlowe is an American social entrepreneur, philanthropist, women rights activist and disability advocate.
 She is best known for founding I Support the Girls, an American nonprofit organization with the main focus on providing homeless and vulnerable women with hygiene products.
 Marlowe is founder of Accessibility Partners, a private IT consultancy in the area of technological accessibility for people with disabilities.
 She is also a frequent commentator on social issues and feminism in media outlets.

 Early biography

 Dana Marlowe was born to a middle-class Jewish family in Manhattan and brought up in Rockland County, New York.
 At the age of 12, Marlowe lost her father who suffered from brain cancer.
 She graduated from Rochester Institute of Technology where she received a B.S. degree in Professional & Technical Communication and an A.A.S. in Sign Language Interpreting.
-Continuing her studies at The University of Texas at Austin, she graduated wuth master's degree in Interpersonal & Organizational Communication.
+Continuing her studies at The University of Texas at Austin, she graduated with master's degree in Interpersonal & Organizational Communication.
 While still at Rochester Institute of Technology, Marlowe worked as a sign-language interpreter.